-London Brown had the opportunity to work with Johnson during their time on the Baller set from 2015-2019 and had the opportunity to experience how Johnson ran things as an executive producer.
+London Brown had the opportunity to work with Johnson during their time on the Baller set from 2015-to 2019 and had the opportunity to experience how Johnson ran things as an executive producer.
 He has also worked with 50 Cent and Courtney Kemp on the upcoming series of Power Book III: Raising Kanan.
 It is a prequel series of the original power series featuring 50 Cent, Omari Hardwick, and Joseph Sikora.

 In a recent interview, I asked Brown the difference between working with Dwayne “The Rock” Johnson as an executive producer and Courtney A. Kemp and 50 Cent.